cohuebn/timescale-benchmarking-tool/README.md

 Note: Parameters can be passed to that [run-against-local-database.sh](./benchmarking-tool/run-against-local-database.sh) script to change the CSV file or number of workers.
 Example: `./run-against-local-database.sh --filename=../query-params/reordered-headers.csv --workers=16`

+To see all options for the CLI, run `./run-against-local-database.sh --help` or `go run cmd/benchmarking-tool/main.go --help`.

 ### Sample CSV files

 By default, this tool runs against [the sample CSV file](./query-params/query-params.csv) provided as part of the assignment.
 However, you can test against other files in that directory using the `--filename` parameter of the CLI.